nullptrx/pangle_flutter/DOC-PROPERTY.md

 /// [extra] optional. serialized string.
 /// [isVertical] optional.
 Whether video is vertical orientation.
 Vertical, if true.
 Otherwise, horizontal.
 /// [isSupportDeepLink] optional.
 Whether to support deeplink. default true.
+/// [loadingType] optional. 加载广告的类型，默认[PangleLoadingType.normal]
-/// [isExpress] optional. 个性化模板广告.
+/// [expressSize] optional. 模板宽高 const AndroidRewardedVideoConfig({
-AndroidRewardedVideoConfig({
   @required this.slotId,
   this.userId,
   this.rewardName,
   this.rewardAmount,
   this.extra,
-  this.isVertical,
-  this.isSupportDeepLink,
-  this.isExpress,
+  this.isVertical = true,
+  this.isSupportDeepLink = true,
+  this.loadingType,
+  this.expressSize,
 });
 ```